rodrihgh/rodrihgh.github.io/_projects/music-math.md

 [^1]: I have actually coded the note generation process from scratch, as I wanted to have harmonic-rich synth-like sounds that I can arbitrarily fix to any frequency.
 [^2]: The stacking fifth method is used to build all modal, major or minor scales.
 In other cases (blues scale, harmonic minor, intervals and chords) the purple lines just involve some abuse of notation.
 Sorry not sorry.
+[^3]: Greeks actually deemed thirds dissonant for this reason.
+[^4]: Although one might extract a linear relation between cents and frequency relative error from the table, this is just a linear approximation for small quantities.